 The results for the year are set out in the financial statements.
-Three interim dividends of 1.525p each, totalling 4.575p per share, have been declared and/or paid in respect of the year to 30 September 2022.
+Three interim dividends two of 1.525p each, and one of 1.600p, totalling 4.650p per share, have been declared and/or paid in respect of the year to 30 September 2023.
 See note 10 on page 68 for more information.
-A final dividend of 1.525p per share is being proposed for consideration by shareholders at the forthcoming AGM.
+A final dividend of 1.600p per share is being proposed for consideration by shareholders at the forthcoming AGM.